 WHAT ARE THE RULES AT THE CENTER, AND WHAT IF MY CHILD BREAKS A RULE?

 It is important to have rules so that the children know what is expected of them.
 Our rules are posted on the wall in our gyms at both facilities, and we review these rules regularly.
-Cherry Street uses Positive Behavior Supports (PBS).
-A brochure explaining PBS is enclosed with each registration packet for parents to better understand the program and our expectations.

 The 3 expectations we have for EVERY child at Cherry Street are that they will be safe, they will be respectful, and that they will be responsible.
-Children are taught how to be safe, respectful, and responsible in all the environments here at Cherry Street, including the bus ride from Chanute Elementary School.
+Children are taught how to be safe, respectful, and responsible in all the environments here at Cherry Street, including the bus ride from Chanute Elementary School or Royster Middle School.
 Once we are sure the children have learned our expectations in each environment we begin holding them accountable for their behavior.

 If a child breaks a rule/expectation, the child will complete a “think sheet” about their behavior.
 A think sheet includes what happened, what a better choice could have been, and how their behavior affects others.
 In the event behavior is extreme or physically aggressive towards a peer or staff member the child will receive an office discipline referral (ODR).
 All ODRs are handled by the Executive Director or the Program Director.
 The consequence may include suspension from Cherry Street for a designated amount of time.